-In the book, the process of conducting mini-experiments is discussed heavily.
+In the book, the process of conducting pilots (or mini-experiments) is discussed heavily.

-My sabbatical is an experiment of grand proportions.
-Inside of this big experiment are many mini-experiments.
+My sabbatical is an pilot of grand proportions.
+Inside of this big pilot are many smaller pilots.
 Everything I put my time into is a mini-experiment to see what sticks, what works, what doesn’t, and what feels right for me.